dbt-labs/docs.getdbt.com/website/blog/2024-05-22-latest-dbt-stability-improvement-innovation.md

 In conclusion, we’re putting a lot of new muscle behind our commitments to dbt Cloud customers, the dbt Community, and the broader ecosystem:

-- **Continuous updates**: "Versionless" dbt Cloud simplifies the update process, ensuring you always have the latest features and bug fixes without the maintenance overhead.
+- **Continuous updates**: "Latest" dbt Cloud simplifies the update process, ensuring you always have the latest features and bug fixes without the maintenance overhead.
 - **A rigorous new testing and deployment process**: Our new testing pipeline ensures that every update is carefully vetted against documented interfaces, Cloud-supported adapters, and popular packages before it reaches you.
 This process minimizes the risk of regressions — and has now been successful at entirely preventing them for hundreds of customers over multiple months.
 - **A commitment to stability**: We’ve reworked our approaches to adapter interfaces, behaviour change management, and metadata artifacts to give you more stability and control.